01 of 02

-These ads are links to other websites that have paid to appear on web pages with articles with keyword that the... purchaser of the ad selects.
-Because much of this site is about "work at home moms" ads targeting those keyword are likely on this page.
+These ads are links to other websites that have paid to appear on web pages with articles with keywords that the... purchaser of the ad selects.
+Because much of this site is about "work at home moms" ads targeting those keywords are likely on this page.
 These "Sponsored Links" ads (see above) are automated so, unlike display ads on this site, no one reviews them in advance.

 How Google Sponsored Links Work